 Turbo OutRun (ターボアウトラン) is an arcade sequel to OutRun released in 1989.
 Though not the first sequel to OutRun, Turbo OutRun is considered to be the first "true" sequel, having been built by a similar team at Sega AM2 with the arcades in mind.

 For the most part, the game is very similar to its predecessor, save for new graphics and music.
 Turbo OutRun offers several new features however, such as weather effects and obstacles which can slow your journey down.
-Like its predecessor, the player drives a car which looks suspiciously like Ferrari, however rather than being a Ferrari Testarossa, it is a Ferrari F40.
+Like its predecessor, the player drives a car which looks suspiciously like Ferrari, however rather than being based on a Ferrari Testarossa, it is a Ferrari F40 (although like its predecessor, Turbo OutRun's car is fictional convertible version of the car, which Ferrari did not manufacture).
 You are also set against a rival opponent, driving what appears to be a white Porsche 959 (a nod towards the rivalry between Ferrari and Porsche at that time).

 The other major addition to Turbo OutRun is the inclusion of a "Turbo" feature: the back of the car has a rocket-type exhaust on the back and the player is given a "boost" button, which allows the car to travel faster.
 If the boost is left on for too long however, the car will overheat, and will be punished with slowdown.
 It is also the first OutRun game to offer an automatic transmission option.

 After each goal, the player is taken to a shop where they can apply one of three upgrades to their car: a better engine, high-grip tires, or a better turbo.
 Each upgrade may be applied only once, and since there are four sections, the player will eventually have a maxed-out car.